 where O is observed and P model simulated data.
 The coefficient of efficiency E varies from minus infinity to 1, and values close to 1 indicate a good agreement of modeled and measured data.
 This goodness of fit measure has the advantage that the value of zero serves as a convenient reference point, indicating that model runs that result in coefficients of efficiency of zero are as good as the observed mean and those that correspond to negative values perform worse than the observed mean (Legates and McCabe, 1999).
-The coefficient of efficiency is a widely used likelihood measure within GLUE studies (e.g., Freer et al., 1996; Schulz et al., 1999, 2001; Liebethal et al., 2005; Franks et al., 1997; Choi and Beven, 2007; Poyatos et al., 2007).
+The coefficient of efficiency is a widely used likelihood measure within GLUE studies (e.g. Freer et al., 1996; Schulz et al., 1999, 2001; Liebethal et al., 2005; Franks et al., 1997; Choi and Beven, 2007; Poyatos et al., 2007).
+However, the use of informal likelihood measures such as the Nash and Sutcliffe coefficient of efficiency within the GLUE methodology has been discussed in a long and intensive debate in recent years.
+Mantovan and Todini (2006) and Mantovan et al. (2007) criticized that the GLUE methodology using a less formal likelihood violates some concepts underlying the statistical inference process by being inconsistent and incoherent.
+Beven et al. (2007, 2008) responded that formal likelihoods which include strong assumptions about the modeling errors can be applied within the GLUE methodology as well, showing the coherence of the GLUE methodology for this case.
+But they questioned that the structure of the errors, such as input errors and model structural errors, are known in real cases and showed that misspecification of the structure of these errors gave well-defined but incorrect results.
+Even though the application of an informal likelihood leads to flatter parameter distributions, it does not require the definition of an explicit statistical error model.